saisurbehera/BrahminyKite/philophicalbasis.md

 An ideal system therefore will not:
 * The LLM exploits loopholes in verification criteria
 * Dominant verification frameworks and marginalize minority perspectives.
-* Acknowledge that verification framework is universally "correct."
+* Acknowledge that verification framework is universally "correct".

+## Core Principles for Automation

+To avoid building verifiers "one by one," focus on:

+* **Generalization**: Create verifiers that adapt to new domains with minimal manual tweaking.
+* **Compositionality**: Build verifiers from reusable components (e.g., logic modules, data validators).
+* **Self-Improvement**: Use feedback loops to iteratively refine verifiers.